suviahtinen/Flexible-interrupted-time-series-to-aggregated-data/README.md

 ## References

+Bernal JL, Cummins S, Gasparrini A. Interrupted time series regression for the evaluation of public health interventions: a tutorial.
+Int J Epidemiol.
+2017;46:1: 348–355. doi: 10.1093/ije/dyw098.

+Durrleman S, Simon R. Flexible regression models with cubic splines.
+Stat Med.
+1989;8:5: 551–561. doi: 10.1002/sim.4780080504.

-Pinheiro, J. C. and Bates, D. M. (2000) Mixed-Effects Models in S and S-PLUS Springer-Verlag, New York.
+Pinheiro JC, Bates DM.
+Mixed-Effects Models in S and S-PLUS Springer-Verlag, New York 2000.

+Rousseeuw PJ.
+Silhouettes: a graphical aid to the inter-pretation and validation of cluster analysis.
+J Comput Appl Math.
+1987; 20:53–65. doi:10.1016/0377-0427(87)90125-7.

+Roux MA.
+Comparative Study of Divisive and Agglomerative Hierarchical Clustering Algorithms.
+J Classif.
+2018; 35:345–366. doi:10.1007/s00357-018-9259-9

-Verbyla, A., Cullis, B. R., Kenward, M. G., and Welham, S. J. (1999) The analysis of designed experiments and longitudinal data by using smoothing splines.
-Appl.
-Statist.
-48(3) 269–311.
+Verbyla A, Cullis BR, Kenward MG, Welham SJ.
+The analysis of designed experiments and longitudinal data by using smoothing splines.
+Appl Statist.
+1999;48(3): 269–311.

 ## Authors